sarahelshark/LangChainChatBot/README.md

 ## 3 > test-integration.py => work in progress
 This project implements a digital assistant for e-commerce.
-In this program will include the first two features in a single app:
+This app will include the first two features in a single app:

 `description generator/translator + product search/purchase advice`
 + the UI will be enhanced